mdrotthoff/git-rcs-keywords/README.md

 created from the control program to the git event being managed.  **Note:** The hooks are executed in a sorted fashion so there is some control over the order the hook programs are executed.

+## License
+This project is provided as-is without any warranty of fitness.
+The concepts and ideas used came from various other similar projects as well as original research.
+To the extent possible, this project is released to the public domain.